pymupdf/PyMuPDF-Optional-Material/docs/document.rst

     .. method:: select(s)

       PDF only: Keeps only those pages of the document whose numbers occur in the list.
-Empty lists or elements outside the range ``0 <= page < doc.pageCount`` will cause a ``ValueError``.
+Empty sequences or elements outside the range ``0 <= page < doc.pageCount`` will cause a ``ValueError``.
 For more details see remarks at the bottom or this chapter.

       :arg sequence s: A sequence (see :ref:`SequenceTypes`) of page numbers (zero-based) to be included.
 Pages not in the sequence will be deleted (from memory) and become unavailable until the document is reopened. **Page numbers can occur multiple times and in any order:** the resulting document will reflect the sequence exactly as specified.